Honored Kid

 A recent study shows that because of the treatments they had as kids, more than 95% of survivors will have a chronic health problem and 80% will have severe or life-threatening conditions.

 Because of the treatments Ella had while her body and brain were starting to develop, she will face all kinds of life-long side effects, including life-threatening ones.
-She is having neurocognitive functioning problems associated with memory and executive functioning, attention, processing speed and learning retention resulting from her chemotherapies.
+Including neurocognitive functioning problems associated with memory and executive functioning, attention, processing speed and learning retention resulting from the chemotherapies.
 Eleanor is considered high-risk for cardiomyopathy, diabetes, hypertension, heart disease, osteoporosis, osteopenia, avascular necrosis, hemorrhagic cystitis, and secondary malignancies, including leukemias and melanomas.

 So in addition to finding cures, we believe that research also needs to focus on preventing the lifelong damage to little bodies and brains that are just developing.